50th Army (People's Republic of China)

-On June 14, 1949, the new 50th Army of CCF advanced towards the southeastern part of China and smashed several Kuomintang Army forces.
-During Chengdu Battle it captured 8100 soldiers of Kuomintang army and forced the surrender of 17,700 KMT soldiers with a large quantity of ammunition.
-In February 1950, it went to Sha city of Hubei Province to attend the farm production and build the dams of Han River.
-Another 27,000 KMT army forces joined the 50th army.

 On October 25, 1950, the 50th Army entered Korea as part of the Chinese People's Volunteers.
 The 50th Army deployed southward on the CCF west flank and remained in reserve during the CCF First Phase Offensive.
 It was responsible for the destruction of British 1st Battalion, Royal Ulster Rifles during the Third Battle of Seoul.

-The army took part in the first, second and third campaign and completely annihilated the Heavy Tank Battalion of the British 29th Brigade and became the first fighting force to enter Seoul.
-During the Fourth Campaign of Korean War, the whole army persisted on the battlefields along the Han River near Seoul for 50 days and made a lot of losses on the United Nations.

 The army's complete destruction during Operation Thunderbolt in February 1951 sparked controversies over the treatment of Nationalist POWs impressed into Communist service.
 Returned to Manchuria in March 1951 (from 15 March 1951?) for rest and refit.

-In July, 1951, it entered Korea again and was commanded to defend west coasts of Korea and build the airfields under the bombing of the U. S air forces.
-Between October and November 1951, it occupied several islands which were garrisoned by the South Korean Army.
-On April, 1955, the 50th Army of CCF completely withdrew from Korean to China border city Dandong.